Intro to Competition: Part 1

 • Three months before the competition, athletes must weigh no more than 10 pounds outside their designated weight class.
 This ensures athletes can lose weight (if necessary) without compromising their health and performance during fight camp.

-• Depending on how much weight you need to lose to stay within your weight class, you may need to invest in a combat athlete nutritionist to guide you on the proper nutrition during fight camp and on the day of competition (estimate $100+/nutrition program)*optional
+• Depending on how much weight you need to lose to stay within your weight class, you may need to invest in a combat athlete nutrition guide so you can properly fuel, cut and maintain weight during fight camp and on the day of competition (est. $100+/nutrition program)*optional

-• Consider check-ups with a physiotherapist, chiropractor or stretch/massage therapist to aid in your recovery during training camps, including treatment sessions before and after the competition day (estimate $80-100+/session)*optional
+• Consider check-ups with a physiotherapist, chiropractor or stretch/massage therapist to aid in your recovery during training camps, including treatment sessions before and after the competition day (est. $80-100+/session)*optional

-If you’d like to learn more on what you need on the road to competition, reach out!
+If you’d like to learn more about what you need on the road to competition, reach out!
 This will allow us to have an open and constructive conversation on the next steps :)

 Previous